How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Conclusion

 \section{Conclusion}

 In this work, we systematically investigate the multilingual alignment from the perspective of language neurons.
-We propose a new language neuron identification algorithm based on entropy and probability value, which detects the language-specific neurons, language-related neurons, and language-agnostic neurons in LLMs.
-The validity of the identified neurons is confirmed through deactivation ablation experiments.
+First, based on the defects of the existing binary classification methodology, we propose a ternary classification methodology, which defines the language-specific neurons, language-related neurons, and general neurons.
+Then we propose a corresponding language neuron identification algorithm, which detects the above different types of neurons in LLMs.

 Furthermore, we examine the multilingual alignment mechanism by analyzing the roles of different types of neurons.
 Based on their distributional characteristics, we categorize LLMs' internal process into four functional parts.
 Our analysis reveals that multilingual alignment enhances the model’s utilization of the corresponding types of neurons across different functional parts.
 Meanwhile, we find that alignment promotes a greater reliance on shared language-related neurons across languages, rather than on language-specific neurons.
-We also explore the phenomenon of spontaneous multilingual alignment.
-Additionally, we provide further analysis and more empirical results based on the preceding findings.
+This also corresponds to the phenomenon of spontaneous multilingual alignment.